OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

    >If this is the first time you've opened OneNote Online, you may need to refresh the page to see your default notebook.

-2. Choose **Insert > Office Add-ins**to open the Office Add-ins dialog.
+2. Choose **Insert > Upload Add-ins**.

-3. In the Office Add-ins dialog, on the **My Organization** tab, choose the **Upload My Add-in** link.

-4. In the **Upload Add-in** dialog, browse to **manifest-onenote-add-in.xml** that you modified in your project files, and then choose **Upload**.
+3. In the Upload Add-in dialog, browse to **manifest-onenote-add-in.xml** that you modified in your project files, and then choose **Upload**.
 While testing, your manifest file can be stored locally.

-5. The add-in opens in an iFrame next to the OneNote page.
+4. The add-in opens in an iFrame next to the OneNote page.
 You can:
    - Use the **Get count** button to get approximate word and sentence counts.
    - Set scores in the scoring dropdowns, enter a comment, and then choose **Grade it** to add the grade to the page.
    - Choose **Open page** to open the page that's selected in the dropdown.